brandon-imstepf/ModernMTG_Analysis/README.md

 This is by no means perfect, and I still learn each and every time I go back to this.
 I hope you enjoy and learn.

 In the ever changing and hyper competitive meta of Magic: The Gathering, many destitute players find themselves making a tough decision: eat, or git gud?
 When the best decks are worth well over a thousand dollars, starving paperback jockeys look wherever they can to find value and still retain their sense of superiority.
-Well my little cretins, look no further.
+By analyzing the top deck archetypes in the Modern format, I believed I could find a  representative snapshot of the financial landscape of Magic: The Gathering.

 I started this journey with a few basic questions.
 1. What is the cheapest color to play in modern?